-SS - Good visibility for law enformation SS - Lowest amount of paved a alternatives Other JG - With POST now permitting becomes the clear preferred of JG - This builds upon the benefit reducing grading and retaining increasing safety with the entrest of the preduction costs are related by the construction costs are related by the construction cost and the preduction of Alpine Roated section of Alpine Roated sectored next to a grocery provides convenient post hike.
-KV - Located next to a grocery provides convenient post hike.
-SM - I strongly recommend the even better than Option 9, esp permission from POST to extern "Unimproved portion" defined Easement.
-SM - More cost effective than TF - Water fountains in Triangle accessible from the trail networe RO - Construction cost is relating and 9 btion. its of Option 9, while walls, and significantly ance at a 4-way stop tively low an already visually d. allowed an option 9 ter school pickup is e Park.
-Some families o this parking lot and store and a restaurant g or biking s as the best option, ecially given the recent id parking into the in the Conservation Option 7 and 9. e Park are more rk.
+SS - Good visibility for law enforcement. • SS - Lowest amount of paved area among all the alternatives Other a DC Has DOST granted assess in the agreementian account Considerations JG - With POST now permitting this option, this becomes the clear preferred option.
 DS - Has POST granted access in the conservation easement area?
+Considerations becomes the clear preferred option.
+JG - This builds upon the benefits of Option 9, while reducing grading and retaining walls, and significantly increasing safety with the entrance at a 4-way stop JG - Construction costs are relatively low DS - Least expensive option DS - Consolidates all parking in an already visually impacted section of Alpine Road.
+HQ - Overall the best option, if allowed KV - Lower construction cost than option 9 KV - An informal but popular after school pickup is just across the street at Triangle Park.
+Some families could move their pickup spot to this parking lot and perhaps enjoy a short hike.
+KV - Located next to a grocery store and a restaurant provides convenient post hiking or biking opportunities to the public.
+SM - I strongly recommend this as the best option, even better than Option 9, especially given the recent permission from POST to extend parking into the "Unimproved portion" defined in the Conservation Easement.
+SM - More cost effective than Option 7 and 9.
+TF - Water fountains in Triangle Park are more accessible from the trail network.
+RO - Construction cost is relatively less than options 7 area?
 HQ - Can it be built within the conservation easement?
 KV - An unlikely but potential conflict could occur if this location becomes a very popular spot for picking up children after school.
 Fortunately weekday school pickup in mid afternoon is not a very popular time for hikers.
 TF - Visibility from the road could increase the probability of thefts.
 RO - Extends the parking area into the Unimproved Portion defined in the Conservation Easement.
 POST could request steps taken to mitigate the scenic impacts due to the proximity to Alpine Road.
-These could include using natural coloring of the parking area and/or installing natural features along the perimeter to shield the view.
+These could include using natural coloring of the parking area and/or installing natural features along the perimeter to shield the view. and 9

-• SS - Located away from residential areas.
+SS - Located away from residential areas.
 Encourages support of local businesses.
-Consistent with land use in commercial core. • SS - Best option of all other parking alternatives.
+Consistent with land use in commercial core.
+SS - Best option of all other parking alternatives.
 Pros outweigh the cons.